sohitr79/spring-security-complete/Readme.md

 Overview

-The Employee Management System is a Spring Boot project that demonstrates the use of Spring's @Transactional annotation for managing database transactions effectively.
-This system consists of three primary entities: Employee, Department, and MetaInfo.
-The EmployeeService class provides a method to add an employee while ensuring data integrity and consistency through transactional operations.
+The Employee Management System is a Spring Boot project that demonstrates the use of Spring Security

 ### Entity Classes